JJoosshhuua/Music_SQL_Project/README.md

 select * from playlist;
 select * from playlist_track;

 --1.
-Who is the senior most employee based on Job Title?
+Who is the senior-most employee based on Job Title?

 select first_name, last_name, levels from employee
 order by levels desc